 by Vladimir Nabokov

-Lolita tells the story of a middle-aged man named Humbert, who becomes sexually obsessed with a 12-year-old girl named Dolores Haze, whom he calls “Lolita.”
-The novel is written from Humbert’s perspective, providing a disturbing insight into his twisted mind and justifying his immoral behavior.
+Lolita tells the story of a middle-aged man named Humbert Humbert, who becomes sexually obsessed with a 12-year-old girl named Dolores Haze, whom he calls “Lolita.”
+The novel provides a disturbing insight into Humbert’s twisted mind and justifying his immoral behaviour.
 Throughout the novel, Humbert manipulates and seduces Lolita, leading to a tragic and destructive relationship between them.
 The novel is considered one of the most sexually disturbing books of all time, exploring themes of obsession, desire, power, and morality, and raising questions about the nature of love, sexuality, and the human condition.
 Despite the controversial subject matter, the novel is considered a literary masterpiece for its complex narrative structure and poetic prose.
 The novel has been the subject of controversy and debate since its publication in 1955, with some critics condemning it as morally repugnant while others praise its literary merit and psychological depth.
 In the late 50s and beginning of the 1960s, the book was banned as “obscene” in France, England, Argentina, and New Zealand.

 Share your thoughts about Lolita with the community.